 We do not now plan to hold a public meeting.
-But you may submit a request for a meeting by writing to the address listed under ADDRESSES explaining why one would be beneficial.
+But you may submit a request for a meeting by writing to the Coast Guard at the address under ADDRESSES explaining why one would be beneficial.
 If we determine that one would aid this rulemaking, we will hold one at a time and place announced by a later notice in the Federal Register.